CI-Connect/connect-client/README.md

 $ connect setup [UChicago Connect username]
 ```

-The command will start BOSCO and ask for a username and password to access RCC Connect.
+The command will start BOSCO and ask for your ssh password to access RCC Connect.
 Once the setup is over, you will be able to submit jobs via BOSCO to RCC Connect.

 ####Example job